KeepCodingCloudDevops5/aws-yilisramirez/README.md

 In adittion, we create another <b>Security Group</b> for the Load Balancer in which we allow incoming requests to TCP port 80 from internet and outbound requests to TCP port 8080 towards EC2 instance.

-After defined the required Security Groups, we need to create a <b>Target Group</b> that is linked to the load balancer with listener at the port HTTP 8080
+After defined the required Security Groups, we need to create a <b>Target Group</b> that is linked to the load balancer with listener at the port HTTP 8080.
+We have also set the healthcheck to validate the app endpoint is working as expected.

+To deploy the EC2 instance we have configured first the <b>Launch Template</b> with all details needed, such as, the instance type, network interfaces, the required AMI (ami-05cd35b907b4ffe77), and auto-assigning of public IP to provide it outbound internet.

+In the user data section, we have added a script which contains the docker installation, the webapp image and the command to run a container in port 8080.